MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/network-virtualization-using-generic-routing-encapsulation--nvgre--task-offload.md

 ---
-title: NVGRE Task Offload
+title: About Network Virtualization using Generic Routing Encapsulation (NVGRE)
 description: This section describes Network Virtualization using Generic Routing Encapsulation (NVGRE) Task Offload ms.assetid: D1BE5659-4491-411B-9D32-9CB7A141A240 ms.date: 04/20/2017 ms.localizationpriority: medium
 ---

-# Network Virtualization using Generic Routing Encapsulation (NVGRE) Task Offload
+# About Network Virtualization using Generic Routing Encapsulation (NVGRE)

 Hyper-V Network Virtualization supports Network Virtualization using Generic Routing Encapsulation (NVGRE) as the mechanism to virtualize IP addresses.
 In NVGRE, the virtual machine's packet is encapsulated inside another packet.
 The header of this new, NVGRE-formatted packet has the appropriate source and destination provider area (PA) IP addresses.
 In addition, it has a 24-bit Virtual Subnet ID (VSID), which is stored in the GRE header of the new packet.